jirac/jirac/README.md

 :fearful:

-Ping `@Ismael`/`@Glip` on Flowdock :thumbsup:

-Create a [Gitlab issue](https://gitlab.fullsix.com/sfr-sandbox/jira-comment/issues) if needed with as much as details as you can.
+Create a [Github issue](https://github.com/jirac/jirac/issues) if needed with as much as details as you can.